samirsahoo007/puzzles/README.md

 Solution:
 If you switch, you get the car with probability 2/3.
 So switching is always a good choice.
 Refer this(https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/video-lectures/lecture-18-probability-introduction/) MIT video lecture for great explanation.
 Refer online editable Monty hall simulation(http://www.simulateanything.com/simulation?id=monty_hall&v=20#) to play with how things change with multiple doors, prizes etc.

+## Puzzle 7 | (3 Bulbs and 3 Switches)

+There is a room with a door (closed) and three light bulbs.
+Outside the room there are three switches, connected to the bulbs.
+You may manipulate the switches as you wish, but once you open the door you can’t change them.
+Identify each switch with its bulb.

+Solution:
+Let the bulbs be X, Y and Z

+Turn on switch X for 5 to 10 minutes.
+Turn it off and turn on switch Y. Open the door and touch the light bulb.

+1. if the light is on, it is Y
+2. if the light is off and hot, it is X
+3. if the light is off and cold, it is Z